You likely heard something good about carbon fiber insoles and decided to investigate.

 - What Kind of Carbon Insoles Do I Need For My Foot Type?

-- The Best Characteristics of Carbon Fiber Shoe Inserts
+- Characteristics of a Good Carbon Fiber Shoe Inserts

 - Sof Sole Unisex 3/4 Carbon Insoles Carbon Fiber Insoles for Heel Pain